williams-cs/parsecco/README.md

 [TSDoc documentation can be found here](https://williams-cs.github.io/parsecco/)

 (todo) I plan to add tutorial documentation here in the near future.

-If you are familiar with the [Monadic Parser Combinators](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) paper by Meijer and Hutton, Parsecco is very much in that vein with a few small caveats:
+In the meantime, if you are familiar with the [Monadic Parser Combinators](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) paper by Meijer and Hutton, Parsecco is very much in that vein with a few small caveats:

 1. I don't use unpronounceable names for parsers (come on, people!).
 If you don't like my names, too bad.
 2. My `choice` combinator is an _ordered choice_ that returns the first match instead of all matches (in other words, it is `+++` and not `++` in Meijer and Hutton-speak).